 A 10k is 6.2 miles.
 This is not a long distance for me.
 However, I have had several challenging 10k races now, including last night.
 The first time was when I ran the Davis Moonlight 10k Run back in 2018.
-This was not an easy run.
+That was not an easy run.
 For one thing, that night I had rested for only two days after a fast 4th of July run.
-For another, again it was a hog night.
+For another, again it was a hot night.
 And finally, I was 30 pounds heavier, as this was before I had my Intermittent Fasting breakthrough.
 The run basically sucked from the get go, as I was very tired and had to run slow just to get through.

 Last night went quite a lot better, though it too had its challenges.

 First of all, let me say what I wish I had done last night:

 - Start the race at a conservative but still interesting 8:30 pace.

 - Speed up to, say, 8:15 pace for the next two miles.

 - Take the final two miles at 8:00 or below, and cross the finish line triumphantly and happily.

 Go out a more conservative but still interesting 8:30 pace.Arrive at the race totally in my head about the heat and various other things and have no actual plan about how to make this a good run.
 Once the race gets started, go out too fast (sub 8:00) because I’m close to the front of the pack and trying to keep up with the blazing 5k runners (who run with us for the first mile).
 Speed up to, say, 8:15 pace for the next two miles.
 Get tired out by mile 3 and have to slow down, make peace with my mistake and plan to rest up for a strong finish.
 Take the final two miles at 8:00 or belowTake mile 5 very conservatively (over 9:00) but then speed up the final mile to cross the finish line triumphantly and happily as originally planned!

 All in all, it wasn’t too bad.
 I may not have planned very well, but I recovered well and finished the race very happy.